Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Spin kinematics at KEDR detector field decompensation

-The simple method to preserve the VEPP-4M beam polarization in the conditions under consideration has been proposed and numerically substantiated in \cite{Nikitin-BINP-2015-1} basing on some features of the KEDR detector magnetic system.
-Two cases of the polarization kinematics in the storage rings at the energy of an integer spin resonance $\nu=4$ are clarified in Fig.~\ref{fig:Vect}.
-If one switches off the current in the anti-solenoid coils, the 0.6 Tesla KEDR detector longitudinal magnetic field integral becomes un-compensated that results in the spin and velocity rotation angle of about 0.34 rad at $E=1.75$ GeV.
-This causes a shift of the spin tune with regard to an unperturbed value $\nu$.
-The latter is proportional to the beam energy and describes a spin precession in the storage ring with a flat closed orbit.
-Thus, a non-integer part of the perturbed spin frequency $\nu_0$ does not accept a null value at the critical point near $E = 1763$ MeV.
-This fact is used as a basis for the proposal to preserve the beam polarization during acceleration.
+A longitudinal magnetic field causes a shift of the spin tune with regard to an unperturbed value $\nu$.
+Thus, the non-integer part of the perturbed spin frequency $\nu_0$ does not take the zero value at the critical point near $E = 1763$ MeV.
+This fact is used as a basis for preserving the beam polarization during acceleration.

-The equilibrium polarization axis as a function of an azimuth in a storage ring containing the insertion with longitudinal magnetic field is calculated using the known formulae \cite{Derbenev:1978hv,NikSaldin}:
+The equilibrium polarization axis as a function of the azimuth $\vartheta$ in a storage ring having at $\vartheta=0$ an insertion with longitudinal magnetic field is calculated using the known formulae \cite{Derbenev:1978hv,NikSaldin}:

 Here